jkrug/cache/README.md

 ------------

 1. Copy the module to you modules folder to get <shoproot>/modules/jkrug/cache/
-2.    create a empty vendormetadata.php in <shoproot>/modules/jkrug/
+1.    create a empty vendormetadata.php in <shoproot>/modules/jkrug/
-2. Activate module in the OXID backend.
+1. Activate module in the OXID backend.
-3. Configure the module in the OXID backend.
+1. Configure the module in the OXID backend.

 Usage of the registry cache
 ---------------------------

-I've seen soooo many modules nd shops doing tons of queries that are executed hundreds or even thousands of times on one page grabbing the same data again and again.
+I've seen soooo many modules and shops doing tons of queries that are executed hundreds or even thousands of times on one page grabbing the same data again and again.
 Since OXID uses the registry pattern, it is PRETTY simple to reduce those queries with keeping them in the memory.